Mari Lwyd: Regional coverage

+As late as 1909, Marie Trevelyan stated that the Mari Lwyd tradition at Llandaff remained an annual event, while a tradition at Trecynon, Aberdare continued into the twentieth century.
+However, she also records that by that time the Mari Lwyd of Llantwit Major (that would also visit several locations in the Vale of Glamorgan) had become "sporadic" and was no longer an annual tradition.

 In mapping the distribution of Mari Lwyd appearances, Cawte noted that it was principally a custom associated with Glamorgan, with two-thirds of instances falling within that county.
 The custom stretched east into the industrial valleys of Monmouthshire, with the most easterly account coming from Monmouth itself; this account is also one of the earliest.
 A number of examples were also found in Carmarthenshire, with a single example found in both Brecknockshire and Ceredigion.
 There is a single record of the custom being performed in North Wales, in an example from Wrexham, which Cawte believed was the result of a Glamorgan man bringing the custom with him as he moved north.
 Previously, Peate had cautioned that the comparative absence of recorded examples from Mid and North Wales was not proof that the Mari Lwyd custom had never been present in those areas.

 Cawte opined that there was "no clear reason" for the distribution of the Mari Lwyd custom, which cut through various local cultural features.
 Those areas where it was found did not correlate with any distinction between English-speaking and Welsh-speaking areas in South Wales.
 He acknowledged however that there was a "reasonable correspondence" between the areas in which the Mari Lwyd was recorded and the areas which were used for mineral production in the 14th century.
 He therefore suggested the possibility that it might have been performed by coal and iron miners in western Glamorgan, Carmarthenshire, and western Monmouthshire, and that from there it could have spread into those villages where goods were manufactured using those minerals.